Objective-Redux/Objective-Redux/getting-started.md

 const initialState = { isOn: false };

-export class SwitchStateController extends StateController {
+class SwitchStateController extends StateController {
-  constructor(stateName, register) {        // The generated reducer is added
+  constructor(register) {                   // The generated reducer is added
     super(                                  // to the ReduxRegister.
-No need stateName,                            // to wire it up manually. initialState,
+No need initialState,                         // to wire it up manually. register
-      register
     );
   }

+  static getName() {
+    return 'switch';
+  }

   toggleSwitch = this.registerAction(       // This creates a reducer and
     (state) => ({ isOn: !state.isOn })      // returns the associate action.
   );

-  switchSelector(state, ownProps) {         // Optionally defined selector.
-    const { isOn } = state[this.stateName]; // We could use the inherited
-                                            // stateSelector method instead
-    return {                                // if we only want to flatten ...ownProps,                          // the object.
-      switchIsOn: isOn,
-    };
 }

-}
+// For use if non-Objective-Redux code will be calling actions.
+// If everything is using Objective-Redux, this isn't needed.
+SwitchStateController.lazyLoadOnExternalAction();

+export SwitchStateController;
 ```

 Below is an example of how the above class would be used.